nya3jp/tast/docs/writing_tests.md

 Tests have to specify the descriptions in `Desc`, which should be a string literal.

-Tests have to specify email addresses of persons and groups who are familiar with those tests in [Contacts].
-At least one personal or email group address of active committer(s) should be specified so that we can file bugs or ask for code reviews.
+Tests have to specify email addresses of persons and groups who are familiar with those tests in `Contacts`.
+The first element of the slice should be a group alias for the team ultimately responsible for the test.
+Subsequent elements should be individuals or groups who can be contacted for code reviews, bugs, and any issue with the test's usage.
+To help aid triage and on-call rotations, partner owned tests must specify a Google email contact that can be reached by on-call rotations.
+Any google.com or chromium.org groups listed should accept email posts from non-members within the organization.
+Users who no longer work on Chrome OS or with test's owning team should remove themselves as a contact.

-The `Contacts` fields should be an array literal of string literals.
-To help aid traige and on-call rotations, partner owned tests must specify a Google email contact that can be reached by on-call rotations.
+Tests have to specify a `BugComponent`, which should be a string with a prefix indicating the bug tracker.
+The string's contents point to the location where bugs regarding the test should initially be filed.
+A prefix is used to distinguish between different bug trackers.
+For Buganizer, use "b:" plus the componentid, e.g. "b:1034625".
+For Chromium bug tracker, use "crbug:" plus the component label, e.g. "crbug:Blink>JavaScript>WebAssembly".

 Tests have to specify [attributes] to describe how they are used in ChromeOS testing.
 A test belongs to zero or more groups by declaring attributes with